Bunpei-Irie/3d_tesselation/readme.txt

-python ts3.py > temp.obj
+python ts3.py -d D -m M > aaa.obj
-creates a curved surface that is:
-- smooth everywhere
-- has some 3 dimensional symmetry
-- the inside and the outside are congruent
+creates a 2d manifold that divides the 3d space into two parts, as M->infinity D is the size of the mesh
+You can render the shape by using 3d-viewer or blender.